AndrewSav/Memento/README.md

 When the Backup Filter option is specified, a couple of options above behave differently:

 - *Clean up save folder before restoring* - instead of removing the entire backup subfolder, only the files matching the Backup Filter are removed.
 - *Show number of files backed up* - this option can only be enabled if Backup Filter is specified.
+(Because otherwise Memento copies the entire folder and does not know individual files count).
 When enabled, after each backup a message will be displayed in the main Memento window, specifying the number of files included in the last backup.
 This can be helpful to see at a glance that your regular expression backups what you want.
 Of course, you can always press "Backup", "Open Backups Folder" and drill down to see what exactly was backed up.

-**Watch Filter** - Can be used to fine tune a bit when the change detection is triggered.
+**Watch Filter** - Can be used to fine tune a bit when the file change detection is triggered, to reduce the performance impact of rapidly changing files.
 Unfortunately the syntax of this filter does not allow regex, just basic operating system wildcards: `*` and `?`.
 See [filter](https://docs.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher.filter) for more details.
-While it will not be always possible to watch only those files that belongs to the Backup Filter, specifying this still could be useful to cut down on the number of unwanted backups when files that we do not want to backup are changed in the Saves Folder.
+When Memento receives a file change event, and backup filter (above) is specified, the file name in the even it matched against the backup filter.
+If the match does not occur, the event will not trigger a backup.
+Most of the time you can leave this field blank.

+**Watch Subfolders** - if switched off, subfolders will not be watched for changes

 ## Installation